darren4102/comp6441-project/content/owasp-top10-list/broken-access-control.md

 +++
-title = 'broken-access-control'
+title = '01. broken access control'
 date = 2024-10-10T11:16:31+11:00
 draft = true
 +++

-# 01. broken access control

 ## what is it?